A No-Code Introduction to Describing Data

 1. Find the Mean: First things first, calculate the average score.
 For example, the average SBP for the NHANES sample is 119.

 2. Absolute Differences from the Mean: Now, for each data point (i.e., person in the sample), calculate how far it is from the mean.
 Don’t worry about whether it’s above or below; just look at the raw distance (which means you’ll take the absolute value of the differences).
-So for example, for a person who has a SBP of 140, their absolute difference from the mean in the sample is 21, that is: \(|119 - 140| = 21\).
-Vertical bars around a number or an equation denote the absolute value.
-The absolute value of a real number is its distance from zero on the number line, regardless of the direction.
-Therefore, for example, \(|-5| = 5\) and \(|5| = 5\).
+So for example, for a person who has a SBP of 140, their absolute difference from the mean in the sample is 21, that is: \(|119 - 140| = 21\).2

 3. Find the Mean of the Absolute Differences: Finally, find the mean of these absolute differences.
 This resultant value is the mean absolute deviation.

-Formally, the Mean Absolute Deviation (MAD) around the mean, \(\bar{x}\), for a series of observations \(x_1, x_2, x_3, \ldots, x_n\) is given by:
+Formally, the mean absolute deviation around the mean, \(\bar{x}\), for a series of observations \(x_1, x_2, x_3, \ldots, x_n\) is given by:

 \[MAD = \frac{1}{n}\sum_{i=1}^{n} |x_i - \bar{x}|\]